Computer scienceMobileJetpack ComposeRefinement

 • Add destinations to the navigation graph

-To add your navigation destinations, call the composable extension function for each destination.
-Provide the route and the composable to which this route should lead.
+To add your navigation destinations, call the composable extension function for each destination, using the route type as a type parameter:

 NavHost(